mebigfatguy/collatz4j/README.md

 * The major limbs of the graph (the horizontal runs) are just multiples of two
 * Spurs, (the first node of a new limb) always start with an odd number
 * The graft points, where a limb attaches is always an even number
-* Except for the 1<-->4 cycle, there are no cycles, and each number is only represented in the tree once.
+* Except for the 1<-->4 cycle, there are no cycles, and each number is only the target of one other number.

 This program attempts to draw a 3D visualization of this graph.